Macebox/JMDI/README.md

 This jQuery plugin has been tested with v1.10.2 of jQuery.

 ### Installation
-To install, just pull the repository to your server.
+To install, just fetch the repository.

 The JMDI plugin mainly consists of 3 files which are needed:
 * `JMDI.js` - The JavaScript file containing the plugin.